-In order to make this happen, the Oregon Health Authority (OHA) will establish a temporary addiction recovery center by Feb.
-1, 2021, which will assess clients’ treatment needs over the phone.
+In order to make this happen, the Oregon Health Authority (OHA) was tasked with establishing a temporary addiction recovery center by Feb.
+1, which will assess clients' treatment needs over the phone.
 Addiction recovery centers will open within coordinated care organizations statewide by Oct.
-1, 2021, and phone services will be discontinued.
+1 and phone services will be discontinued.

 The centers will be required to assess clients’ treatment needs 24 hours a day, seven days a week.